POSTED BY May 24, 2018 COMMENTS (11)ON

 Below are the terms taken into consideration while calculating gratuity:

-Formula for calculating gratuity is given below.
+The formula for calculating gratuity is given below.

 Let’s take an example of gratuity calculation.

-Suppose you are working with a company from last 5 years and 7 months and your salary is Rs.50,000 including DA.
+Suppose you are working with a company from the last 5 years and 7 months and your salary is Rs.50,000 including DA.
 Then your Gratuity will be –

 Gratuity is a kind of superannuation.
 When a person completes 5 or more years of his service in the same company then he is eligible to get gratuity.